 How To Be Prepared for Another Potential Disruption in the Food Supply Chain

-This year has been challenging for anyone in the food and beverage industry: from unexpected closings, to keeping supply chains running, to wondering whether a company will even make it through the year.
-It may not have been dire for everyone, of course, but there are some valuable lessons to be learned to prepare for a worst-case scenario: a second shutdown or slowdown in the supply chain.
+This year has been challenging for anyone in the food and beverage industry: from unexpected closings to keeping supply chains running, to wondering whether a company will even make it through the year.
+It may not have been dire for everyone, of course, but there are some valuable lessons to be learned to prepare for a worst-case scenario: a second shutdown or slowdown in the food supply chain.

 Of course, we don’t know when or if this might happen, but food and beverage industry managers and employees alike can take action to be ready if things take a turn later this year or next.

 Whether you’re a CEO, a plant manager, or a restaurant manager, odds are this year has caused new and unexpected headaches.
 One important lesson you can take away is to look at your sales and future expectations and prepare for interruptions.